Millions of people visit Edinburgh every year.

 But be warned: because it’s easier, the views are nowhere near as good.
 Yeah, you pass some nice beaches, dunes, woodland and shorelines, but some lengthy stretches are roadside, and you see the gigantic Torness Power Station for around half of the hike.

-There they are—the 19 best walks in Edinburgh and nearby.
+There they are — the 19 best walks in Edinburgh and nearby.

-If you want to know anything else about adventuring around Scotland’s capital, check out our guide on the best day trips from Edinburgh.
 Or for more hikes in Scotland, have a peek at our guides on the best hikes in the nation, and the country’s most beautiful coastal walks.